samaradel/www_threefold/www.threefoldtoken.com/content/ito/ito.md

 - A ThreeFold Token is a smart contract digital token (the Token) that is the exclusive payment instrument or currency for which operators can sell IT capacity via our Directory service - ThreeFold operators sell their capacity for Tokens, ThreeFold users buy capacity with Tokens.

-- The ThreeFold Foundation is the issuer of the Tokens.
+- The ThreeFold Foundation will be the issuer of the Tokens.

-- The Tokens represent an economic interest in the ThreeFold Foundation and are backed by the full faith and credit of the Foundation and all of the Foundation’s assets
+## What is a ThreeFold iToken?

+- iTokens are precursors to the ThreeFold Token.
+They are currently issued by Green IT Globe Holdings FZC, and will be converted to ThreeFold Tokens at the public launch on a 1-for-1 basis.
+- For now, we only sell iTokens.

-## Price per Token
+## Price per (i)Token

-The ITO price is $5 per Token.
+The ITO price is $5 per (i)Token.

 ## Lock-up Period

-Without consent from the Foundation, Internal Token Offering investors will not be allowed to sell their Tokens for a period of six months after the original investment.
+Without consent from the Foundation, Internal Token Offering investors will not be allowed to sell their (i)Tokens for a period of six months after the original investment.

 ## Target Amount

-We are issuing up to 1,000,000 Tokens for the Internal Token Offering (ITO).
+We are issuing up to 1,000,000 (i)Tokens for the Internal Token Offering (ITO).

 ## Use of Proceeds for the ITO

 The Foundation will use the net proceeds of the ITO for working capital and to deploy Operator capacity on our Grid and for PTO-related expenses.

-## Convertible Note Terms

-Your investment in Tokens will take the form of a convertible note in BetterToken BVBA (our onboarding vehicle in Belgium).
-At the time of the Threefold Private Token Offering, the note will be convertible into TF Tokens.

-The convertible note will have the following terms:

-- Maturity: 1 year
-- Coupon: 2% non-cash, accruing
-- Mandatory Conversion:  mandatory conversion  into TF Tokens at the time of the Threefold Foundation Private Token Offering
-- Conversion Price:  The note will convert into Tokens at a price equal to USD 5 per Token.
+## Utility of iTokens

+Purchased iTokens are endowed with immediate utility for purchasing IT capacity through our partners and on our Grid.
+Contact us for more details.

 ## What is the process to buy tokens?